NerdWalletOSS/terraformpy/README.rst

     # since we're going to operate on the generated plan here, we don't event need to use terraformpy anymore
     terraform apply tf.plan

-    # unless you're a cowboy, then you could do
-    terraformpy apply

 Each of the ``*.tf.py`` files uses a declarative syntax, using objects imported from this library.
 You don't need to define a main function, you just create instances of classes (anonymous or otherwise) in the root of the module (you're building regular Python code here).
 Since you're in a full blown Python environment there is no limit on what you can do -- import things, connect to databases, etc.

 .. _imp: https://docs.python.org/3/library/imp.html